 State EV Strategy for WA

-• $5 million to support local governments to install charging infrastructure by providing grants of up to 50 per cent of the installation costs through the Charge Up grant scheme
+- $15 million to support small businesses, not-for-profits and local governments to install charging infrastructure by providing grants of up to 50 per cent of the installation costs through the Charge Up grant scheme.

-• $4 million to trial the installation of EV-charging infrastructure at up to four train stations, providing car parking bays with commuter charging access
+- $ 6.2 million to trial the installation of EV charging infrastructure at Transperth train stations, providing car parking bays with commuter charging access.

 Government rebates and incentives

 In May 2022, the State Government introduced the Zero Emissions Vehicle Rebate Scheme to encourage the purchase of zero emissions vehicles as part of the Government’s Clean Energy Car Fund.
-The rebate is available for 10,000 eligible vehicles licensed in WA.
-If you would like to know more about the rebate, including how to apply, visit the Department of Transport website Zero Emissions Vehicle (ZEV) Rebate
+Rebates of $3,500 are available to Western Australians that buy a new electric or hydrogen fuel cell vehicle by 10 May 2025 up to a value of $70,000.
+A total rebate of $50.5 million have been paid to 14,424 Western Australian drivers.
+If you would like to know more about the rebate, visit the Department of Transport website Zero Emissions Vehicle (ZEV) Rebate.

 WA EV Network charger map